 Today I’m sharing 10 More Things to Toss Right Now.
 It’s another list of things you can go through rather quickly to give you a good head start on decluttering your home.
-My hope is that by you getting through this list quickly you will have the motivation you need to continue through the rest of your house.
+My hope is that by you getting through these lists you will have the motivation you need to continue decluttering the rest of your house.

-Paper, Paper, Paper – I have a great post that tackles most of the paper in your house and coming into your house.
+Paper, Paper, Paper – I have a great post that tackles most of the paper already in your house and coming into your house.
 Refer to the paper post here.
 Toss and/or shred the papers you no longer need.

 Clothing and Shoes – Too small, too big, or don’t wear?
 Donate!
-Stained, torn, not repairable?
+Stained, torn, not repairable clothing?
 Toss!
-It’s seems hard but it’s pretty simple once you make your mind up that you want space for the things you really wear.
+It’s seems hard to get rid of clothing but it’s pretty simple once you make your mind up.
+It gives you plenty of space for things you really wear.

-I want to share a little trick I use while decluttering – I pretend I’m moving and ask myself if I really want to take the effort to pack the object up and move it with me, if the answer is no then I toss or donate it.
+I want to share a little trick I use while decluttering – I pretend I’m moving and ask myself if I really want to take the effort to pack the object up and move it with me.
+If the answer is no then I toss or donate it.

 Pin it for Later: 10 More Things to Toss